JayParsons/Python-Machine-Learning-Example/README.md

 Note on import dependencies:

-This code has been developed and tested using the following dependecny versions:
+This code has been developed and tested using the following dependency versions:

           * python -> 3.10.6
           * pandas -> 2.2.3